Summer Bridge Courses --

 What is the schedule (frequency and duration) of my course?

 Summer bridge courses are asynchronous and paced.
 When we say asynchronous, we mean that students choose when to log in and complete their work.
 There aren’t any required times when the entire class is required to be online together.
 Our courses, however, are paced--they have regular due dates for assignments and projects.

 How much work should I expect to do?

 Students participating in these courses should plan to devote 15-20 hours per week for all four weeks of their course.
-Because of the pacing and intensity of summer courses, students must have the ability to login and complete work for their course daily; students must be available and have internet access from July 13th until August 7th – this is nonnegotiable!
+Because of the pacing and intensity of summer courses, students must have the ability to login and complete work for their course daily; students must be available and have internet access for the duration of the course – this is nonnegotiable!
 See our calendar here.